Countries and regions

 - Both countries will gain from increased access to the respective public procurement markets.
 All sub-federal levels of government in Canada will be open to European companies to engage in tenders.

-Pending the conclusion of the CETA negotiations and the entry into force the agreement, current trade relations with Canada are guided by a Framework Agreement for Commercial and Economic Cooperation in force since 1976.
+Pending the entry into force the agreement, current trade relations with Canada are guided by a Framework Agreement for Commercial and Economic Cooperation in force since 1976.
 The EU and Canada meet annually in bilateral summits and in the Joint Cooperation Committee to review a range of issues relating to EU-Canada economic and trade relations.

 Over the years, a number of additional bilateral agreements designed to facilitate EU-Canada trade have been concluded.